getappmap/appmap-python/README.md

 needs to avoid using features of Python or the standard library that were added after the oldest version currently supported (see [above](#supported-version)).

-The Travis build uses [vermin](https://github.com/netromdk/vermin) to help weed out the use of some invalid features.
-Additionally, tests are run using all supported versions of Python.

 ## Dependency management

 [poetry](https://https://python-poetry.org/) for dependency management: